 If you’ve managed to resist eating all your Apetina® Paneer in one sitting, you might want to squirrel the rest away for your next cooking adventure.
 The good news is that paneer is easy to freeze.
 If you’re freezing a whole block, wrap it in clingfilm and then tin foil, to prevent freezer burn.
 For cubes, pop them on a baking tray and freeze for three to four hours, before sealing them in a ziplock bag and putting them back into the freezer.
 Frozen paneer is good for around six months.
-To defrost, put your frozen paneer in a ziplock bag and into a bowl of warm water.
-Simple!
+To defrost, place your frozen paneer in the fridge 24 hours before cooking it.
+Simple

 Cooking with cheeses can be daunting, but paneer can be fried, barbequed, grilled, and roasted, resulting in a texture that's crisp on the outside and creamy on the inside.
 A neat little trick is to squeeze any excess moisture out of the cheese before using it, which helps it keep its form and allows you to create a delicious crust, without sacrificing those little cubes of joy.
 Paneer has long been used to add bursts of creaminess to hot and spicy dishes.
 Add it towards the end of the cooking process so it takes on just the right amount of flavour.